oslabs-beta/AWSome/README.md

 ### Key Features:
 - Real-time EC2 instance monitoring
-- Interactive visualizations using heat maps and graphs
+- Interactive visualizations using graphs
 - Customizable thresholds and alarms for memory usage and CPU load
 - Secure user authentication with AWS Cognito
 - User-friendly interface built with React and Redux